Showing posts with label Koo Wee Rup. Show all posts

 March 1925 - Wee Wee Rup or Koo Wee Rup?

 Last week four motor cars laden with turf devotees blew into Kooweerup and desired to be informed where the racecourse was.
 When informed that there was nothing on, they were astonished.
-They said the races had been advertised to eventuate at Kooweerup, and though some practical joke had been played.
+They said the races had been advertised to eventuate at Kooweerup, and thought some practical joke had been played.
 On perusing several newspapers it was discovered the venue for the race meeting was Wee-Wee-Rup.
 It was more than Wee-Wee-Rough for the party.

 (Koo Wee Rup Sun, March 12, 1925, p.
 4)